Diocese of Manga

-The Roman Catholic Diocese of Manga (Dioecesis Mangana) is a diocese located in the city of Manga in the Ecclesiastical province of Ouagadougou in Burkina Faso.
+The Roman Catholic Diocese of Manga (Dioecesis Mangana) is a diocese located in the city of Manga in the ecclesiastical province of Ouagadougou in Burkina Faso.
 The Roman Catholic Diocese of Manga has an area of 9,870 sqmi, a total population of 574,622, a Catholic population of 107,104, 16 priests, and 21 religious.

-The current Bishop is Médard Léopold Ouédraogo.
+Médard Léopold Ouédraogo was appointed as the diocesan bishop in 2022.